imagej/imagej.github.io/_pages/plugins/coloc-2.md

 Coloc 2 does NOT perform object based colocalization measurements, where objects are first segmented from the image, then their spatial relationships like overlap etc. are measured.
 This complementary approach is implemented in many ways elsewhere.

 <span style="color:red">There are many nuances and pitfalls to colocalization analysis.
-As such, we strongly recommend you read the [Colocalization Analysis](/imaging/colocalization-analysis) section of the [Cookbook](/imaging) before attempting to use Coloc 2!</span>
+As such, we strongly recommend you read the [Colocalization Analysis](/imaging/colocalization-analysis) imaging tutorial before attempting to use Coloc 2!</span>

 # How to use Coloc 2